mixxxdj/manual/source/chapters/user_interface.rst

 * **While paused at Cue point (Cue button lit):**

   * Holding down the Cue button track plays from :term:`Cue point <cue>` as long as the button is pressed.
 After releasing the Cue button the track jumps back to Cue point and pauses again.
 You can continue playing by pressing play before releasing the Cue button.

-* **While paused not at :term:`Cue point <cue>` (Cue button flashing)**:
+* **While paused not at Cue point (Cue button flashing)**:

-  * Tapping the Cue button stores the current position as new :term:`Cue point <cue>`.
+  * Tapping the Cue button stores the current position as new Cue point.

 * **While playing:**

   * Tapping the Cue button causes the track to instantly jump to the location of the cue point where it pauses the playback.

   * Tapping the Play/Pause button pauses the track at the current position.

 **Pioneer mode**

-* It is basically the same as Mixxx mode but the buttons are more flashy like a Pioneer CDJ player
+* It is basically the same as Mixxx mode but the buttons are more flashy like a Pioneer CDJ player.

-* The Play/Pause button flashes at 1 Hz when a track is paused
+* The Play/Pause button flashes at 1 Hz when a track is paused.

-* The Cue button flashes with 2 Hz instead of 1 Hz when the next push will move the :term:`Cue point <cue>`
+* The Cue button flashes with 2 Hz instead of 1 Hz when the next push will move the Cue point.

 **Denon mode**